Tips for Grinding Concrete Slabs

 Mark Where to Grind

 1. Trace the High Spots (Above)

 Outline the space that needs to be ground.
 Using a level or other straightedge, find where the high spot meets the flat surface.
 Balance the straightedge on the high spot and mark where the ends of the level are equidistant from the ground and trace around the high spot.
 This can be done by eye; it won’t be perfect, but it will be a good start.

 2. Check Your Progress (Below)

-Start grinding on the crown of the high spot and work your way toward your marks.
+Start grinding the concrete on the crown of the high spot and work your way toward your marks.
 When you feel you’ve made progress, use the straightedge again to check for flatness.
 Retrace the high spots and grind them down.
 Repeat this grind-and-check process until the high spot is gone.